-“It’s a girl”- the doctor said and handed me over to him.
-I wish, I remembered his first expression.
-It’s weird that we don’t remember seeing our mom and dad for the first time.
-Anyway, I heard this later that dad saw me before mom.
-Maybe that’s why I have a whole different level of connection with him.
-All my relatives claim that I resemble my dad.
-Although my wide forehead and dark complexion like him were not adding beauty to my face but having so much similarity with him is a privilege for me.
-Genes, you have done a great job!
+“It’s a girl!”– The doctor handed me to him and I wish I remembered his first expression.
+It’s strange that we don’t remember seeing our mom and dad for the first time.
+Later, I heard Dad saw me before Mom, so maybe that’s why I have such a strong connection with him.
+All my relatives say I look like my Dad—even though his wide forehead and dark complexion weren’t the most attractive features, it’s still an honor to be so similar to him.
+Genes, you did great work!

-I can’t even imagine how much hard work and sacrifices he did to ensure our better future.
-Although my parents were not rich, they never said no to any of my needs.
-I never realised that to buy my fancy shoes or smart phone or new laptop, from how long my parents had to save money and cut down budget for their own minimum requirements (forget about luxurious things).
-I used to get angry the few times dad told me to buy only the things I need.
-After growing up, mom became my best friend.
-Dad used to feel bad about having less interaction with me.
-He is sensitive and he hardly shares what he feels.
+I can’t even imagine the hard work and sacrifices my parents made to ensure a better future for me.
+Although they weren’t rich, they never said no to any of my needs.
+I never realized how long they had to save money and cut down their budget for their own basic requirements — let alone luxurious items — in order to buy me fancy shoes, a smartphone, or a new laptop.
+I used to get angry when Dad told me only to purchase what I needed.
+As I grew up, Mom became my best friend; Dad felt bad about having less interaction with me.
+He’s sensitive and rarely shares his feelings.

-When I decided to work after my graduation, dad was the only person disappointed with my decision.
-He wanted me to continue studies and acquire master’s degree.
-I denied.
-There were reasons too.
-I was mad as he was not encouraging me after I got a job.
-I regret behaving rude with him.
-Our parents try their best to give us all the things that they didn’t have in their life.
-So it’s our responsibility to fulfil their dreams.
-They definitely have that right to be ambitious about us and we should try our best to make them proud.
+When I decided to work after graduating, my dad was the only one disappointed.
+He wanted me to pursue a master’s degree, but I refused.
+I was angry because he wasn’t supportive of my job.
+I regret being rude to him.
+Our parents do their best to give us the things they never had in life; it’s our responsibility to fulfill their dreams and make them proud by doing our best.